excelsky/msan622/homework4/README.md

 ## Discussion ##

-I chose a dataset of
+I chose a dataset of blah blah
 I chose both **Option 1: Using GGPlot2** and **Option 2: Using WordCloud** to generate **three text visualizations**.

- lie factor, data-ink ratio, and data density
+My lie factor, data-ink ratio, and data density are blah blah.